danielsan80/minirace-gate/gate/README.md

-# MiniRaceChallenge 3D printable parts: GATE
+# Mini Race Challenge 3D printable parts: GATE

 This project assembles the gate and the startlights to simulate and build the printable parts in stl files.